For best experience please turn on javascript and use a modern browser!

 Residential campus fee

 All incoming students pay a residential campus fee before arriving at AUC.
-This fee covers the costs of running a residential programme for AUC students for the entire three years of study.
+This fee covers the costs of running a residential programme for AUC students.
 These costs cannot be covered by university funds, which are for academic purposes.
-You can read more about why AUC has a residential campus fee.
+You can read more about why AUC has a residential campus fee

 Rent and monthly costs

-The student residences are owned and managed by housing association DUWO, not AUC, meaning rent and services costs are paid directly to them.
-The exact amount of rent varies depending on the type of room selected.
-An overview of costs for the various room types can be found on the Student Residences page.
-As an indication, the approximate costs for a single room (the most common type) are given below.
-The calculation includes rent, estimated water and waste taxes, service costs and accounts for receiving rent benefit ('huurtoeslag').
+The student residences are owned and managed by housing association DUWO, not AUC, which means that rent and service charges are paid directly to DUWO.
+The exact rent depends on the type of room you choose.
+An overview of costs for the different room types is available via the foldout below.
+As a general indication, the approximate annual cost for a regular single room (which is the most common option) is shown below.

 • Accommodation costs explained